pulkitgupta378/kafka-zookeeper-terraform/README.md

-# kafka-zookeeper-terraform
-Install kafka &amp; zookeeper in GCP using terraform
+# How to install kafka-zookeeper in GCP using terraform

 Here’s some very basic concepts you need to understand: